Hyderabad: Toponymy

-The name Hyderabad means "Haydar's city" or "lion city", from haydar 'lion' and ābād 'city', after Caliph Ali Ibn Abi Talib, also known as Haydar because of his lion-like valour in battle.

-The city was originally called Bhagnagar ("fortunate city" or "city of gardens"), and later acquired the name Hyderabad.
+The name Hyderabad means "Haydar's City" or "Lion City", from Haydar 'lion' and ābād 'city', after Caliph Ali Ibn Abi Talib, also known as Haydar because of his lion-like valour in battle.
+The city was originally called Baghnagar (city of gardens).
 The European travellers von Poser and Thévenot found both names in use in the 17th century.

-One popular legend suggests that the founder of the city, Muhammad Quli Qutb Shah, named it Bhagya-nagar after Bhagmati, a local nautch (dancing) girl whom he married.
-She converted to Islam and adopted the title Hyder Mahal.
-The city would have been named Hyderabad in her honour.
+A popular legend suggests that the founder of the city, Muhammad Quli Qutb Shah, named it Bhagya-nagar ("fortunate city") after Bhagmati, a local nautch (dancing girl) whom he married.
+She converted to Islam and adopted the title Hyder Mahal, the city being subsequently named Hyderabad in her honour.

+In the year 1597, Hyderabad gained the epithet Farkhunda Bunyad (lit.
+'Of Auspicious Foundation').
+Following the Mughal conquest of Hyderabad, emperor Aurangzeb changed the epithet to Dar-ul-Jihad (lit.
+'Abode of Holy War'), a title which appears on coins minted in the city during the reigns of Aurangzeb and Kam Bakhsh.
+The later Mughal emperor Shah Alam returned the city to its older epithet of Farkhunda Bunyad, and consequently Mughal coins of Shah Alam and Muhammad Shah feature this title as the city's mint-name.